 This policy sets out our approaches to safeguarding and promoting the welfare of children and adults at risk of harm.
 The policy is aligned with Cambridgeshire County Council's Adult Safeguarding policy guidelines and procedures.
+This policy was approved December 2022 and published January 2023.

-It also sets out responsibilities and details of how staff can make referrals, as detailed in the 'Assistance with Making Referrals' section above.
+It also sets out responsibilities and details of how staff can make referrals, as detailed in the 'Assistance with Making Referrals' section above